ahupp/unit-syntax/README.md

     | units
 ```

+Some important things to notice:

+- Units _must_ begin with a NAME (e.g [a-zA-Z_]+). `units-syntax` takes advantage of the fact that the standard Python grammar does not allow a NAME to follow a `primary` (variable, literal, function call etc) rule.
+This means you cannot start a units expression with parenthesized units, e.g, `x (meters/second)` since that's ambiguous with a regular function call.
+- Units are matched greedily.
+So `x meters*sin(45 degrees)` is a syntax error because `meters*sin(angle)` is interpreted as a units expression.

 ## Why?
 How?

 I like using Python+[Jupyter Notebook](https://jupyter.org/) as a calculator for physical problems and often wish it had the clarity and type checking of explicit units.
-[Pint](https://pint.readthedocs.io/) is great, but (IMO) its necessary verbosity makes it hard to see the underlying calculation that's going.
+[Pint](https://pint.readthedocs.io/) is great, but its (necessary) verbosity makes it hard to see the underlying calculation that's going.

 `unit-syntax` is an IPython/Jupyter [custom input transformer](https://ipython.readthedocs.io/en/stable/config/inputtransforms.html) that rewrites expressions with units into calls to `pint.Quantity`.
 The parser is a lightly modified version of the Python grammar using the same parser generator ([pegen](https://github.com/we-like-parsers/pegen)) as Python itself.

 `unit-syntax` cannot (currently) be used for standalone python scripts outside of IPython/Jupyter, but that's in principle possible through [meta_path import hooks](https://docs.python.org/3/reference/import.html#the-meta-path).

-The syntax takes advantage of the fact that that in python its illegal for a NAME to follow a "primary" (literal, function call etc), so there's no ambiguity.
+The parser is built with [pegen](https://github.com/we-like-parsers/pegen), which is a standalone version of the parser generator used by Python itself.
+The grammer is a lightly modified version of the canonical python grammar

 ## Prior Art